The Persian empire falls to Alexander of Macedon (356 -323 BC)

 Alexander had completed his father's plans.
 He had overthrown the Persian empire as commander of a Greek army.
 Job done.
 He sent most of the Greeks home, laden no doubt with plunder.
 From now on he was no longer the avenger of Greece: increasingly he began to see himself as the new Cyrus.

 He did not think of turning back.
-There was still Ecbatana to capture, the third of the great Persian centres .
+There was still Ecbatana to capture, the fourth of the great Persian centres .
 He duly marched north and took it with ease, and there was yet more unimaginable wealth to help himself to.
 King Darius III was still alive, though a fugitive.
 The Greek historian Arrian sums up his career:

 His life was one series of disasters ...
 A homeless refugee in his own kingdom, at last he was betrayed by his own guards and shamefully murdered by plotters whose duty was to protect him.
 These were the tragedies of Darius' life.
 His fate in death was a royal tomb, his children brought up and educated by Alexander as if he were still king, and Alexander for his daughter's bridegroom.